similicious/hibiscus-actual-budget/README.md

 ### Transaction filtering

-To prevent certain transctions from being imported, rudimentary filtering is available.
+To prevent certain transactions from being imported, rudimentary filtering is available.
 Filters are configured on the transaction level.

 A (one) transaction filter rule is an array of objects with `property` and `value` keys, where `property` is a key of a hibiscus transaction ([schema](https://github.com/similicious/hibiscus-actual-budget/blob/main/src/model/hibiscus-transaction.ts#L13)).
 The `value` is matched against the given transaction property via `toString().toLowerCase().includes()`.
 Every item of a filter rule must match for the transaction to be dropped.